 - Feeling more “real” or comfortable online than in face-to-face interactions

-- Anxiety or shame when your offline and online worlds might intersect
+- Experiencing panic or shame when your different personas might intersect or be discovered

 Practical strategies for healthier digital identity management